FAQs About the UMD MSW Program

 If I have questions about completing my application, where do I get help?

-For general questions or questions about the application, please contact [email protected] or call 218-726-7245.
+For general questions or questions about the application, please contact our Student Support Specialist, Kevin, at [email protected] or call 218-726-8497.

 Do I need to complete prerequisite courses before I apply?

-- Prerequisites are introductory stats course (undergraduate level), a human biology or similar science course and at least 6 credits in social sciences (which is usually covered through the undergraduate social work degree)
+- Prerequisites include an introductory stats course (undergraduate level), a human biology or similar science course and at least 6 credits in social sciences (which is usually covered through the undergraduate social work degree).

 Can I still apply if my GPA is below a 3.0?